Sanjay Dutt: Early life

-Sanjay Dutt was born in Bombay, Bombay State (now Mumbai, Maharashtra), to parents who were noted Hindi cinema actors Sunil Dutt and Nargis Dutt.
-He studied at The Lawrence School, Sanawar, and thereafter at Elphinstone College, Mumbai.
+Dutt was born in Bombay, Bombay State (now Mumbai, Maharashtra), to Hindi cinema actors Sunil Dutt and Nargis Dutt.
+He studied at The Lawrence School, Sanawar, and later at Elphinstone College, Mumbai.

-Born to a Hindu father and a Muslim mother, Dutt's paternal ancestry can be traced back to the Rawalpindi Division of western Punjab (present-day Pakistan); his paternal village being Khurd in Jhelum District.
-He is the maternal grandson of music composer Jaddanbai of Benares. and nephew of actor Anwar Hussain Through his father, he belongs to the Hussaini Brahmin community, which reveres Imam Hussain and traditionally said to have participated in the battle of Karbala, the community's fluid identity as half-Hindu and half-Muslim having made it vulnerable during the 1947 partition of India riots.
-Sanjay has two sisters, Priya Dutt and Namrata Dutt.
+Born to a Hindu father and a Muslim mother, Dutt's ancestry through his father and maternal grandfather traces back to the Rawalpindi Division of western Punjab (in present-day Pakistan), with his paternal village being Khurd in Jhelum District.
+His Hindu paternal family resettled in the small village of Mandauli on the bank of the river Yamuna, located in the Yamunanagar District of East Punjab (now in Haryana) after the Hindu-Muslim violence across the country, following the partition of India in 1947.

+Dutt is the maternal grandson of Jaddanbai from Benares, who came from a family of tawaifs (courtesans) with ancestral links to the Mughal court, and worked as a director, producer, actress, also being among the earliest female music composers in Hindi cinema.
+Through Jaddanbai, Dutt is the nephew of character actor Anwar Hussain, Nargis's half-brother.
+Dutt has two sisters, Priya Dutt, a politician, and Namrata Dutt, who is married to actor Kumar Gaurav, the son of actor Rajendra Kumar.

-Sanjay's name was chosen by crowdsourcing via the Urdu language film magazine Shama.
-His mother died in 1981, shortly before his debut film's premiere; her death is cited as the instigator of his drug abuse.
-Dutt made his acting debut at an early age, playing a child qawali singer in his father's film Reshma Aur Shera (1971).
+Dutt's given name was chosen by crowdsourcing via the film magazine Shama.
+His mother died in 1981, shortly before the premiere of his debut film; her death has been cited in accounts of the onset of his drug use.
+Dutt made his acting debut as a child, playing a qawali singer in his father's film Reshma Aur Shera (1971).

 Career

 Breakthrough (1981–1989)

-Dutt made his Bollywood film debut with the moderately successful Rocky in 1981.
-Dutt then went on to star in Vidhaata, the highest-grossing Hindi film of 1982, along with film veterans Dilip Kumar, Shammi Kapoor and Sanjeev Kumar.
-He also starred in films like Main Awara Hoon (1983) Zameen Aasmaan (1984).
-In 1985, he shot Jaan Ki Baazi, his first film in two years.
+Dutt made his Bollywood film debut with Rocky (1981).
+He then appeared in Vidhaata—the highest-grossing Hindi film of 1982—alongside Dilip Kumar, Shammi Kapoor, and Sanjeev Kumar, and in Main Awara Hoon (1983) and Zameen Aasmaan (1984).
+In 1985, he shot Jaan Ki Baazi, his first release in two years.

-The film Naam (1986) was a turning point in Dutt's career, it was a major critical and commercial success.
-Dutt appeared in successful films throughout the 1980s such as Imaandaar, Inaam Dus Hazaar (1987), Jeete Hain Shaan Se (1988), Mardon Wali Baat (1988), Ilaaka (1989), Hum Bhi Insaan Hain (1989), Kanoon Apna Apna (1989) and Taaqatwar (1989).
+The film Naam (1986) is described by commentators as a turning point in Dutt's career and was a critical and commercial success.
+During the late 1980s, he appeared in box-office hits including Imaandaar, Inaam Dus Hazaar (1987), Jeete Hain Shaan Se (1988), Mardon Wali Baat (1988), Ilaaka (1989), Hum Bhi Insaan Hain (1989), Kanoon Apna Apna (1989), and Taaqatwar (1989).

-His performances in both Kabzaa (1988) and J. P. Dutta's Hathyar (1989) were both well received by critics, although both films only managed average collections at the box office.
-In the late 1980s, he was seen in a number of multi-starrers alongside leading actors like Govinda, Mithun, Dharmendra, Jackie Shroff and Sunny Deol.
+His performances in Kabzaa (1988) and J. P. Dutta's Hathyar (1989) were both well received by critics; trade sources classify both films as having average box-office returns.
+In the same period, he appeared in multi-starrer projects with actors including Govinda, Mithun, Dharmendra, Jackie Shroff, and Sunny Deol.